JeffRice/reactUI/README.md

 Note
-that it never discards a calculation from memory, so if you run the server for a very long time you may want to restart it to reclaim memory.
+that it never discards a calculation from memory, so if you run the server for a very long time you will need to restart it to reclaim memory.